mvysny/mvysny.github.io/_posts/2022-11-9-testbench-ubuntu.md

 while FirefoxDriver will either segfault snap or fail with some other crazy error.
 On top of that, Selenium has problems with Chromium and Firefox installed as snap.

-The best thing what you can do is: fuck Selenium and fuck TestBench and use [Playwright](https://playwright.dev/).
+Use [Playwright](https://playwright.dev/).
 It just works, even on Linux.
+But if you can't do that, read on.

 ## Ubuntu 23.10